 - Forward-looking goal setting.
 Especially important for anyone who was below expectations in any of the areas.
 It's useful to also start early for those exceeding expectations, who could start to prepare for promotion to the next level.

-I put together a template for per reviews that I use - I'm sharing it here as inspiration.
+For performance reviews that engineering managers deliver, see a template for performance reviews that I use - I'm sharing it here as inspiration.
 If you're someone who does performance reviews, I encourage you to build your own.
 Putting one together can make focus points clear, ensure consistent delivery between people, and also reduce bias.
 Especially writing the feedback ahead of time, over making it up as you go is a powerful tool to deliver more objective and less biased feedback.

 What do the "pros" say about good perf reviews?